La Brea, Trinidad and Tobago: Climate

 There are two main seasons: the dry season from January to May and the rainy season from May to December.

 Topography

 La Brea is famous for its natural wonder of the world, "The Pitch Lake", which is actually the largest of three in existence.
 It is located on an area of depression in the landscape; with some pools, reeds and grayish asphalt everywhere.
 The asphalt is so soft in some areas that an individual can slowly sink if he/she stands on the surface too long.
 In some places one can put a stick through the asphalt and remove liquid tar.
 During the rainy season, the pools collect water, which becomes sulfurous due to the gases that are being released through the asphalt layers.
-These pools of water become breeding places for Aedes aegypti and other mosquitoes, thereby creating a health risk for workers of Lake Asphalt Company and tourists as well as the local villagers.
+These pools of water become breeding places for Aedes aegypti (yellow fever mosquito) and other mosquitoes, thereby creating a health risk for workers of Lake Asphalt Company and tourists as well as the local villagers.